Szubie/TransportDemand/README.md

 If asked to scale this solution, I would not process the incoming data in Javascript, I would create a database and read the information from there.
 However, as previously mentioned, this website was built in a few hours to demonstrate a proof of concept, and thus certain methodologies were used that would not be implemented in a real project.

+geotools2.js is required locally to allow the website to function properly.